rsoury/buyte/README.md

 ## Development Endpoints

 Development endpoints were made to assist in spinning up a landing page with the appropriate digital wallet.

+## Contribution

+Simply fork this repo and make it your own, or create a pull request and we can build something awesome together!

+## Enterprise Support

+Looking to integrate a Legacy Payment Processor or Banking API?
+Contact us at [Web Doodle](https://www.webdoodle.com.au/?ref=github-buyte) to discuss tailored solutions.

+## Found this repo interesting?

+Feel free to follow me on [Github](https://github.com/rsoury) or [Twitter](https://twitter.com/@ryan_soury)